samsk/wp-datatable/readme.txt

 Donate link: https://devel.dob.sk/wp-datatable
 License: GPLv3 or later

-WP DataTable provides simple possibility to include raw DataTable to any blog post or page.
+WP DataTable provides simple possibility to include raw DataTables in any blog post or page.

 == Description ==

 = Features  =

-WP DataTable is a Wordpress plugin for insertion of static or dynamic DataTable (http://datatables.net/) to any blog post or page.
+WP DataTable is a Wordpress plugin for insertion of static or dynamic DataTable functionality (http://datatables.net/) to any blog post or page.

 * Provision of DataTables script and css style
 * Full configuration via raw javascript (see https://datatables.net/reference/option/ for more info)